-The Local Authority offers a range of specialist support and outreach services, Including educational psychologists and the Selby SEND Locality Hub, to help us to deliver appropriate support and interventions.
+The Local Authority offers a range of specialist support and outreach services, accessed primarily through the Selby SEND Hub, to help us to deliver appropriate support and interventions.
 If we feel that the involvement of another agency/outside professional will help us to meet your child's needs, we will make contact with you and ask for your consent.
 You can find a link to the North Yorkshire Local Offer on our website.